syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Selection.md

 N> It is not possible to select header rows, table summary rows, unbound rows which are above the table summary row when it’s placed in top and the unbound rows which are below table summary rows when it’s placed in bottom of SfDataGrid.

+{% tabs %}
+{% highlight c# %}
+// Disable the focus for the column. sfDataGrid.Columns[2].AllowFocus = false;
+{% endhighlight %}
+{% highlight vb %}
+' Disable the focus for the particular column. sfDataGrid.Columns(2).AllowFocus = False
+{% endhighlight %}
+{% endtabs %}

+N> You cannot select the header rows and table summary rows of SfDataGrid.
+You cannot also select the unbound rows which are above and below the table summary row.

-## Get Selected Rows
+## Get selected rows and cells

 The [SelectedItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedItem.html) property returns the data object of the selected row and the [SelectedIndex](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedIndex.html) property returns the index of the `SelectedItem` in SfDataGrid. `SelectedItem` denotes the first selected row in multiple selection.

+### Row selection

-All the selected records can be retrieved through [SelectedItems](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedItems.html) property.
+Get all the selected records using the [SelectedItems](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedItems.html) property.

+### Cell selection

+Get the selected cells using the [GetSelectedCells](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~GetSelectedCells.html) method of `CellSelectionController` collection.

 ### CurrentItem vs SelectedItem
 Both [SelectedItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedItem.html) and [CurrentItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CurrentItem.html) returns the same data object when there is single row is selected in SfDataGrid.
 When more than one rows are selected, the record that had been selected initially is maintained in `SelectedItem` and the record that currently have focus is maintained in `CurrentItem`.

-## Programmatic Selection
+## Programmatic selection

-### Process Selection using Properties
+### Process selection using properties

-A single row can be selected by setting [SelectedItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedItem.html) property or [SelectedIndex](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedIndex.html) property.
+A single row can be selected by setting the [SelectedItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedItem.html) or [SelectedIndex](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedIndex.html) property.

 {% tabs %}
 {% highlight c# %}